alexmurray/ubuntu-security-podcast/content/episode/episode-16.md

 +++
 title = "Episode 16"
 description = "Last episode for 2018!
-This week we look at CVEs in lxml, CUPS, pixman, FreeRDP & more, plus we discuss the security of home routers as evaluated by C-ITL." date = 2018-12-17 lastmod = 2020-05-15T16:40:33+09:30 draft = false weight = 1059 episode_image = "img/usp_logo_500.png" explicit = "no" podcast_file = "USP_E016.mp3"
+This week we look at CVEs in lxml, CUPS, pixman, FreeRDP &amp; more, plus we discuss the security of home routers as evaluated by C-ITL." date = 2018-12-17 lastmod = 2022-05-15T18:07:25+09:30 draft = false weight = 1144 episode_image = "img/usp_logo_500.png" explicit = "no" podcast_file = "USP_E016.mp3"